 Explore traditional tales with this KS1 text types resource pack.
-Pupils will read the model texts ‘Goldilocks and the Three Bears’ and ‘Little Red Riding Hood’ and then go on to retell them in their own writing.
+Pupils will read the model texts ‘Goldilocks and the Three Bears’ and ‘Little Red Riding Hood’ showing WAGOLL (what a good one looks like), and then go on to retell them in their own writing.
 They will use the model texts to identify features of traditional tales and specific grammar and punctuation skills that they can apply in their own stories.

 What is a traditional tale?

 A traditional tale is a short story that has been passed down from generation to generation and is now so well-known that almost everyone is familiar with it.

 Pupils will write sentences by saying out loud what they are writing about and composing sentences orally before writing

 Pupils will sequence sentences to form short narratives